framer/motion/api/framer-motion.api.md

 export interface AutoValueHandler {
     // Warning: (ae-forgotten-export) The symbol "MotionValuesMap" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "BoxDelta" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "Box" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "Updater" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)